HRJ Editorial Submission Guidelines

 Editorial Submission Guidelines

 We take great pride in originality and do not reprint previously published articles, including blog posts.
-Once your article is published in the HRJ, it will become available on our website.
+Once your article is published in print, it will also become available on our website.
+HRJ authors and photographers are not paid.

-The deadline for submission for our Fall 2015 issue is August 1st, 2015.
-Authors will receive a response from our editing team within one month of submission.
+The deadline for submission for our Spring 2016 issue is February 1st, 2016.
+Authors will receive a response from our editing team within one month of the deadline.

-- review of rabbit-related or veterinary books or articles written in the last 3 years (and not previously reviewed in the HRJ)
+- Review of rabbit-related or veterinary books or articles written in the last 3 years (and not previously reviewed in HRJ)

 Authors are expected to obtain permissions for any copyrighted material used prior to submission, including graphics, quotes, and tables.

-Please include your name as you would like it credited, the title of your piece, and your email address at the top of your submission.
+Please include your name as you would like it credited, your relationship to House Rabbit Society, the title of your piece, and your email address at the top of your submission.

 You are encouraged to send photographs or original artwork to accompany your article, along with suggested captions.
-You may also submit stand alone photographs or artwork, which we will pair with an article or feature in an upcoming issue.
-You must either hold the copyright to the images you send or have permission from the copyright holder.
+You may also submit stand-alone photographs or artwork, which we will pair with an article or feature in an upcoming issue.
+Images or artwork must be created by you, or, you must have permission to share them.
 It is also recommended to have a model release for any people in your photos.
 Photos must be sent in digital form at the largest size available as email attachments.
 Please note that photographs that are out of focus, low in contrast, or very small may not be usable.
 Artwork and illustrations must be scanned and sent via email.
 Please include the name of the artist or photographer when submitting graphics and artwork so that we may give credit.
+If you have questions about submitting graphics, contact firstname.lastname@example.org.

 Letters to the Editor

 If you have feedback, suggestions, or feature ideas for us, you may submit it via email.
 Please include your name, city, and state, and country.
-Letters that are chosen for print in the HRJ may be edited for clarity.
+Letters that are chosen for print may be edited for clarity.

-All submissions must come via email to firstname.lastname@example.org.
-We look forward to receiving your submissions for the House Rabbit Journal!
+All submissions must come via email to email@example.com.
+We look forward to receiving your House Rabbit Journal submissions!